kens1965/ELK-Stack-Project/README.md

 - Run the playbook, and SSH to the Elk Server to check that the installation worked as expected by running docker ps.

 **Q&A**
-- Which file is the playbook?
-Where do you copy it?
-The playbook is a file that ends in .yml.
-It
+- _Which file is the playbook?
+Where do you copy it?_ The playbook is a file that ends in .yml.
+It can be copied from /etc/ansible when in the ansible container.
-- Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+- _Which file do you update to make Ansible run the playbook on a specific machine?
+How do I specify which machine to install the ELK server on versus which to install Filebeat on?_ The machine on which to install the ELK server can be specified in _host_ file, located in the Ansible directory.
+The machine to install Filebeat can be specified in filebeat-config.yml playbook, located in the ansible directory.
-- Which URL do you navigate to in order to check that the ELK server is running? http://52.252.228.221:5601/app.kibana
+- _Which URL do you navigate to in order to check that the ELK server is running? http://52.252.228.221:5601/app/kibana

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+**How to Use the Ansible Build**

 The commands needed to run Ansible for the ELK Server are:

--- ssh azureken@104.42.30.126 (Jump Box Private IP)
--- sudo docker container list -a (locate the Ansible container) -- sudo docker start affectionate_herschel (or the name of the container) -- sudo docker attach affectionate_herschel (or the name of the container)
+-- ssh azureken@104.42.30.126 (or Jump Box Private IP) -- sudo docker container list -a (locate the Ansible container) -- sudo docker start affectionate_herschel (or the name of the container) -- sudo docker attach affectionate_herschel (or the name of the container)